ix-ax/AXOpen/docfx/articles/data/README.md

 The DataEntity uses a predefined interface IRepository that allows for the unlimited implementation of different kinds of repositories.

-At this point, Ix.framework supports these repositories directly:
+At this point, AXOpen supports these repositories directly:

 - InMemory
 - Json